BerndiVader/MythicMobsExtension/README.md

 + `ignoreabs = iabs =` false by default.
 If absorbation should be ignored or not.
 + `percentage=p=` false by default.
 If true it uses the amount as percent.
 + `pcur=pc=` false by fault.
 Need that percentage=true.
 If pc is true is use the percent of current health if false it use percent dmg of maxhealth.
++ `rdbd=` if used the damage of the skill is reduced by blockdistance.
+Ex: rdbd=0.01 reduces the damage by 1% per block.